FranckNdame/MUD-game/README.md

-# version 0.1.3
+# version 0.1.4
 =======================

 Update:

-*  'reponses' function was removed to be replaced by descriptions in the next update.
+*  'descriptions' function was added within an association list which is a list of cons-pairs representing a table in which the car of each pair maps to its cdr.